 We have experienced strong growth in our employee headcount, our geographic reach and our operations, and we expect to continue to experience growth in the future.
-Our employee headcount grew from 437 as of January 31, 2020 to 644 as of October 31, 2021.
+Our employee headcount grew from 562 as of January 31, 2021 to 646 as of January 31, 2022.
 Employee growth has occurred both at our headquarters and in a number of locations across the United States and internationally.
 Our ability to manage our growth effectively and to integrate new employees, technologies and acquisitions into our existing business will require us to continue to expand our operational and financial infrastructure and to continue to effectively integrate, develop and motivate a large number of new employees, while maintaining the beneficial aspects of our culture.
 Continued growth could challenge our ability to develop and improve our operational, financial and management controls, enhance our reporting systems and procedures, recruit, train and retain highly skilled personnel and maintain customer satisfaction.
 In addition, we have encountered and will continue to encounter risks and challenges frequently experienced by growing companies in evolving industries, including market acceptance of our products and services, intense competition and our ability to manage our costs and operating expenses.
 Further, as our customers adopt our products and services for an increasing number of use cases, we have had to support more complex commercial relationships.
 We must continue to improve and expand our information technology, or IT, and financial infrastructure, operating and administrative systems and relationships with various partners and other third parties.
-In addition, we operate globally, sold subscriptions in more than 50 countries as of October 31, 2021 and have established subsidiaries in the United Kingdom, India, France, Germany, Canada, Singapore, Australia, Israel, Japan and United Arab Emirates.
+In addition, we operate globally, sold subscriptions in more than 50 countries as of January 31, 2022 and have established subsidiaries in Australia, Canada, France, Germany, India, Israel, Japan, Singapore, Spain, United Arab Emirates, and the United Kingdom.
 We plan to continue to expand our international operations into other countries in the future, which will place additional demands on our resources and operations.
 If we do not manage the growth of our business and operations effectively, the quality of our products and services and the efficiency of our operations could suffer.
 This could impair our ability to attract new customers, retain existing customers and expand their use of our products and services, any of which could adversely affect our brand, business, financial condition and results of operations.